python-arch/BioMbz-Optimizing-Brain-Tumor-Segmentation-with-MedNeXt-BraTS-2024-SSA-and-Pediatrics/Abbdelrahman_ReadMe.md

 4. **Completion and Saving:** Upon job completion, the script copies the resulting model checkpoints to a specified directory and updates the status.

-This automation script significantly reduces the manual effort required for model training and ensures that a large number of models can be efficiently trained and evaluated. the figure below shows an illustration of the output of running the experiments for one of our experiments.
+This automation script significantly reduces the manual effort required for model training and ensures that a large number of models can be efficiently trained and evaluated.
+The figure below illustrates the results of one of our experiments.
+It displays the parameters for each model run, their current status, the GPU device they are using, the SLURM job number, and the epoch number.

 <img width="824" alt="Screenshot 2024-08-11 at 12 28 50 AM" src="https://github.com/user-attachments/assets/d4608ee8-d0fc-4bd8-8ef6-23c5a49f062c">